 There’s more to obtaining an education in culinary arts than going through the motions and doing the assignments.
 In fact, if you’re passionate about the subject matter, you probably won’t stop at just doing what’s expected of you.
-This is especially true when you’re seeking your culinary certificate online.
+This is especially true when you’re seeking your degree from culinary school online.
 Your instructors won’t be there in person to lead the way, so you need to take initiative and make the most of your education.
 Here are a few ways that you can do this:

 Get to know your instructors